Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Insight
 =====
-A measure of the perception, reasoning, and worldly knowledge of a character.

-Insight is used for most aspects of magic and tinkering, in addition to checks using keen senses, sharp intuition, or recalled lore.
+Insight is used for most aspects of magic and tinkering, in addition to checks using perception, reasoning, or worldly knowledge.

 Technique Slots
 ---------------